 Discussing Upsetting Events with Young People

-Note: While all students are likely to be upset about this issue, students of color are carrying an extra emotional burden.
+Note: While all students and educators are likely to be upset about this issue, students and educators of color are carrying an extra emotional burden.
 Especially if Black and Brown students are in the minority in your class, you might consider facilitating an affinity circle for white students to process their feelings and increase their sensitivity on this issue before convening the whole group.

 Before the listening circle, come up with some prompts or questions you think would be appropriate for your particular students.
 Some possible prompts are below.

 If the listening circle is helpful, consider facilitating more in the days to come.

 Welcome students to the space, beginning with a check-in, if you haven't already connected.

 Before you open up the topic, establish or review your class’s guidelines for discussion or "community practices."

 If the class is new to listening circles, explain the process: Listening circles give people (young people and adults) a chance to say what they are thinking and feeling, and can help engender mutual understanding and support.
 A listening circle allows time for participants to speak and to listen.
 It is not a time for discussion or dialogue.
 Rather, each person is invited to speak in response to a question or prompt.
 When a person is speaking, the others in the group should listen only and not interrupt.